rxcardoalves/my-cv/README.md

 # my-cv
-A static cv built early in my bootcamp.
+A webpage version of my CV,